| The Case for a National Individual Investment

 property, I equally defend the right of the possessor to the part which

+is his.
 Cultivation is at least one of the greatest natural improvements ever

 made by human invention.
 It has given to created earth a tenfold value.